Sweet-Papa-Technologies/fofo-docs/PLANNING.md

     - Enables RAG (Retrieval-Augmented Generation) functionality.
     - Allows for searching and querying existing documentation.

-5. **User Interface (Optional):**
-    - Provides a visual interface for users to interact with FoFo Docs.
-    - Allows users to select code repositories, files, or specific objects for documentation generation.
-    - Displays generated documentation in a user-friendly format.
-    - Could be a web-based interface or a command-line tool.

 **Step-by-Step Workflow Outline:**

 1. **Initialization:**
     - User selects a code repository or specific files to process.
+    - User provides project name
-    - FoFo Docs reads project configuration files (e.g., `.fofoignore` or `.gitignore`) to determine exclusions.
+    - FoFo Docs reads project configuration files (e.g., `.fofoignore.json` or `.gitignore`) to determine exclusions.
     - A list of files to be processed is created.

 2. **Code Parsing:**
     - The Code Parsing Engine iterates through each selected file.
+        - Code is broken down into bite size logical chunks if OVER a certain token size: 1000 tokens
             - It identifies and extracts information for each code object (class, function, variable, type, comment, etc.).
+                - Injects information about the team and project context
+                - Injects existing data from local RAG database
             - It creates structured JSON representations of the code objects based on the defined schemas.
+            - Saves the data to RAG system for future queries

 3. **LLM Interaction:**
     - The structured JSON code objects are sent to the LLM.
     - The LLM processes the code objects and generates detailed documentation in JSON format based on the provided schemas.
+    - The LLM response is parsed and validated.
-    - The LLM response is sent back to FoFo Docs.
+    - The LLM response is sent back

 4. **Documentation Generation:**
-    - FoFo Docs receives the JSON documentation from the LLM.
+    - FoFo Docs receives the JSON documentation from the LLM for each page in the project
-    - The Documentation Generator transforms the JSON into a readable format (e.g., Markdown, HTML).
+    - The Documentation Generator transforms the JSON into a readable set of documentation files, both MD and HTML
         - It applies templates, formatting, and cross-linking.
-    - It generates the final documentation files.
+        - It generates the final documentation files in a folder called output, with a subfolder that has the same name as the project and a timestamp

-5. **Vector Database Storage (Optional):**
-    - The generated documentation is converted into vector embeddings.
-    - The embeddings are stored in the Vector Database along with the original documentation.

-6. **Presentation (Optional):**
-    - If a User Interface is present, the generated documentation is displayed to the user.
-    - The user can browse, search, and interact with the documentation.

-7. **RAG Functionality (Optional):**
-    - If a User Interface is present, users can ask questions or make queries related to the code.
-    - The Vector Database retrieves relevant documentation passages based on the query.
-    - The LLM generates answers based on the retrieved passages.

 **Additional Considerations:**